 Meet some monitor farmers

 Why become a monitor farmer?

-Monitor Farm Recruitment
+Monitor Farm Recruitment for 2022

 Although we focus on cereals, we welcome applications from farm businesses with a mixture of other enterprises.

 We will be looking at the whole farm, not just the arable enterprises, and addressing the complex interactions between the different parts of each business.

 We are looking primarily for arable farms in the below areas.
 All interested farmers are encouraged to apply.

 - South East: Oxfordshire, Sussex or Kent

 - South West: Devon, Somerset or Gloucester